oxheadalpha/nft-tutorial/README.md

 ### Mint NFT Token(s)

 This tutorial uses NFT collection contract.
-When the user mints a new set (collection) of tokens, a new NFT contract is created.
+Each time the user mints a new set (collection) of tokens, a new NFT contract is created.
 The user cannot add more tokens or remove (burn) existing tokens within the contract.
 However tokens can be transferred to other owners.

 To originate a new NFT collection you need to provide the following parameters: